Common Names: chamomile, German chamomile

 - Chamomile flower, German.
-In: Blumenthal M, Goldberg A, Brinckman J, eds.
+In: Blumenthal M, Goldberg A, Brinckmann J, eds.
 Herbal Medicine: Expanded Commission E Monographs.
-Newton, MA: Lippincott Williams & Wilkins; 2000:57–61.
+Newton, MA: Integrative Medicine Communications; 2000:57-61.

 - German chamomile.
-Natural Medicines Comprehensive Database Web site.
-Accessed at www.naturaldatabase.com on May 8, 2009.
+Natural Medicines Web site.
+Accessed at naturalmedicines.therapeuticresearch.com/ on April 2, 2015.
+[Database subscription].

 This publication is not copyrighted and is in the public domain.
 Duplication is encouraged.